sam2if/HELLO_MICROVERSE1/README.md

 - Webhint
 - Styleint

+## Key Features
+Describe between 1-3 key features of the application.

+1) modifying the color of the header.
+2) adding some emojis to the html file.
+3) using eslint

 ## Getting Started

 To get a local copy up and running follow these simple example steps.